levelgroundmma/level-ground-mma/gym/index.md

 - title: Pricing
   bullets:
   - title: Prices subject to increase.
 Sign up today to lock in your rate forever.
-    description: We will add our Friday and Saturday classes in Spring 2018 at which time prices will increase.
+    description: We will add Friday evening classes on 6/1 at which point prices will increase.
   - title: Youth under 21 and under
     description: Free (participation in Success Tracks encouraged)
   - title: Adult Monthly Membership